cronvel/tif-parser/documentation.md

 This is a simple parser for Tab Indented Format (TIF, the spec of this format is currently in progress).

-It transform a text file into nested objects.
+It transforms a text file into nested objects.

-While it is too general to produce anything by itself, it is actually the first stage of more complicated and specific parser.
+While it is too general to produce anything by itself, it is actually the first stage of more complicated and specific parsers.

 * License: MIT
 * Current status: alpha / unstable